izcheung/mySQLWorkBenchUserDoc/README.md

 - Creating and dropping a trigger

 ## How This Guide Was Created
-This guide was created by two people with the use of Git, GitHub, and VS Code.
+This guide was created with the use of Git, GitHub, and VS Code.
 We used MkDocs for the layout of the webpage.
 The material was generated based on what we learned in COMP 2714 Relational Database Systems.
 For additional material that was not covered in class, we referred to the official MySQL documentation and W3Schools.

 ## Who Was This Guide Created For
 This documentation is intended for users that are looking for a straightforward guide on learning how to manage a relational database using SQL queries.
 The main audience this guide was written for are: